Amet13/ODYSSEY/Documentation/USER_GUIDE.md

 In the **Settings** → **Advanced Settings** section, you can configure:

 - **Enable Notifications:** Turn all notifications on/off.
 - **Show browser window:** Enable this option to make the browser window visible during automation.
-This can increase changes to bypass captcha and allows you to monitor the automation process.
+This can increase chances to bypass captcha and allows you to monitor the automation process.
   - **Automatically close browser window on failure:** When enabled, the browser window will close automatically after a reservation failure.
 When disabled, the window remains open so you can inspect any errors.
 - **Use custom autorun time:** Enable this to set a custom time for automatic reservation runs instead of the default 6:00 PM.
   - **Autorun Time picker:** Select your preferred time using the time picker.
 The time will be used for all automatic reservation runs.